What To Do After A Binge

 3. Don’t skip breakfast

 If you have woken up the morning after overindulging and are still feeling sluggish or bloated, the trick is to keep your breakfast light.
-Breakfast is a MUST in the morning so make a protein and nutrient-packed breakfast like a chia seed omelette, or just eat some yoghurt with fresh berries.
+A proper breakfast is a MUST in the morning so make a protein and nutrient-packed breakfast like a chia seed omelette, or just eat some yoghurt with fresh berries.

 The reason eating breakfast is so important is because it kickstarts your metabolism and will help speed up your digestion.
 Eating breakfast can also get you into the right mindset so you continue your healthy eating schedule.